open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

   sources: []
   componentReferences: []
 ```
-Because we use content from the local environment, it is directly packaged into component archive using the [access method](../../specification/elements/README.md#artifact-access) [`local`](../../appendix/B/localBlob.md).
+Because we use content from the local environment, it is directly packaged into the component archive using the [access method](../../specification/elements/README.md#artifact-access) of type [`local`](../../appendix/B/localBlob.md).
 </details>

-### Adding an image reference
+### Add an image reference

-As a next step, we add an image, which is already stored in an image registry (e.g. by a previous Docker build/push).
+Next, we will add an image.
+The image is already stored in an image registry (e.g. by a previous Docker build/push).

 ```shell
 $ ocm add resource $CA_ARCHIVE --type ociImage --name image --version ${VERSION} --accessType ociArtefact --reference gcr.io/google_containers/echoserver:1.10